-|Last Revision Date||1/12/2021|
+|Last Revision Date||8/24/2023|

 ALCOHOL POLICY AT UNIVERSITY-SANCTIONED EVENTS

 Binghamton University has long had a strong commitment to providing an environment that promotes academic, social and personal development.
 In keeping with this commitment, the following policy governing the sale and service of alcoholic beverages on campus at University-sanctioned events has been formalized.

 When the responsible use of alcoholic beverages at University-sanctioned events is appropriate, such use must be consistent with the University’s mission, vision and responsibilities to all members of the University community.
 All sales and service of alcoholic beverages must be provided in adherence with and subject to enforcement of all federal, state and local laws concerning alcohol and alcoholic beverages.
 The terms “alcohol” and “alcoholic beverages” are used interchangeably throughout this policy.

 - Persons under 21 are prohibited from purchasing, possessing or consuming alcoholic beverages.

 - Persons 21 and over are prohibited from possessing open containers and consuming alcoholic beverages except in authorized residence hall rooms, suites, apartments, licensed dining, athletic and event facilities or authorized campus buildings during University-sanctioned events.

 - Possession of open containers and/or the consumption of alcoholic beverages is prohibited on University grounds, including in all common areas and unlicensed athletic and event facilities, by any person regardless of age, except at University-sanctioned events when appropriate arrangements have been made.

 - Persons 21 and over are prohibited from removing alcoholic beverages from or bringing such beverages into dining, athletic or event facilities or University-sanctioned events.